Hayakuchi0/TakeyariViewer/README.md

 If "bookinfo.txt" and the display files exist in directory, and it in "CONTENT", Then the portfolio site show the display files.

-If exist more than 1 directory, Which maked procedure 1, Then the portfolio site show list directory. ("bookinfo.txt" need exist in each direcotry.)
+If exist more than 1 directory, Which made in procedure 1, Then the portfolio site display the list of directory. ("bookinfo.txt" need exist in each direcotry.)

-If directory in directory, Then The portfolio site show list structure, Do not show tree structure.
+If directory in directory, Then The portfolio site display the list structure, Do not display the tree structure.

 ## Dependencies